Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Security Analysis

-Three lemmas are provided to prove message secrecy before $t$ secret shares are published.
-Lemma \ref{lemma: tamarin} and \ref{lemma: any_external} combined is a proof by induction showing that message secrecy holds against \textit{external adversaries} regardless of the number of secret holders in the system.
-Lemma \ref{lemma: adversarial_secret_holders} shows that message secrecy also holds against a minority of \textit{malicious secret holders}.
+Three lemmas are provided to prove the confidentiality of the proposed protocol.
+Lemma \ref{lemma: tamarin} and \ref{lemma: any_external} combined is a proof by induction showing that confidentiality holds against \textit{external adversaries} regardless of the number of secret holders in the system.
+Lemma \ref{lemma: adversarial_secret_holders} shows that confidentiality also holds against a minority of \textit{malicious secret holders}.

 The Tamarin Prover~\cite{tamarin} is used to model the system with three secret holders, verifying the impossibility for \textit{external adversaries} to access two secret shares before their release.
 The Tamarin Prover is a tool for formal verification of cryptographic protocol.
 Unlike other commonly used cryptographic verification tools such as ProVerif~\cite{proverif} and CryptoVerif~\cite{cryptoverif}, Tamarin offers flexible support for adversary modeling.
 The blockchain communication model imposes restrictions on adversaries, preventing them from modifying public messages due to the security guarantees provided by the underlying blockchain.
 The Tamarin Prover accurately models this communication channel and verifies the authenticity of all public messages within our protocol.